HansDP/redux-container-state/README.md

 })
 ```

-The parent updator is aware of child containers, he should pass the inner action to the child updators.
-This is done by passing the `action.inner()` to the counter updator.
+The parent updator is aware of its child updaters.
+The library takes care of unwrapping the parent's action into a child action, so you just pass the action to the child updater.

 ## Dynamic composition